Meller95/H2/README.txt

 # RPG Game

-This project is a console-based role-playing game (RPG) where the player battles against various enemies using chosen weapons.
+This project is a console-based role-playing game (RPG) where the player battles against Goblins using chosen weapons.
 The game continues in turns until the player is defeated.

 ## Features